ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 ### Service Client Migration

 We no longer need to create the object manually, nor should we as it bypasses the lifecycle node factories that set introspection and other future features.
-We can use the node now to do this instead of passing in a node and we don’t need to specify the node type anymore as a template.
+We can use the node now to do this instead of passing in a node and we don't need to specify the node type anymore as a template.
 All Nav2 servers should use `nav2::ServiceClient<T>`.

 ```cpp